StevenBlack/hosts/readme_template.md

 ## Contribute!

+Please read our [Contributing Guide](https://github.com/StevenBlack/hosts/blob/master/contributing.md).
+Among other things, this explains how we organize files and folders in this repository.

 We are always interested in discovering well-curated sources of hosts.
 If you find one, please open an [issue](https://github.com/StevenBlack/hosts/issues) to draw our attention.

 Before you create or respond to any issue, please read our [code of conduct](https://github.com/StevenBlack/hosts/blob/master/code_of_conduct.md).